spacez320/dart-rest/README.md

           } on RouteNotFoundException {

-            // rest.resolve through an exception because it couldn't find
+            // an exception is thrown because it couldn't find an endpoint
-            // and endpoint with the url

-            request.response.close();
+            request.response
+              ..status = 404
+              ..close();

           }
         });